Event study: Significance of abnormal returns

 To specify if individual abnormal returns differ from zero with some statistical validity, test statistics need to be applied.
 Various test statistics at the different levels of analysis (i.e., AR-, CAR-, AAR- and CAAR-level) exist for this purpose.
 The most common test, the t-test, divides the abnormal returns through the root mean square error of the regression.
 Resulting t-values need then to be compared with the critical values of the Student's t-distribution.
-There is some evidence that during times of high volatility (e.g. financial crisis of 2007–2008), too many companies tend to show significantly abnormal returns using the t-test, which makes it more difficult to determine which returns are truly "abnormal".
+There is some evidence that during times of high volatility such as during the 2008 financial crisis, too many companies tend to show significantly abnormal returns using the t-test, which makes it more difficult to determine which returns are truly "abnormal".